Half of all migrant workers have their wages stolen, according to a new report.

 Half of all migrant workers have wages stolen

-The federal government, which set up the special taskforce, has given in-principle support for all of the recommendations, including that criminal penalties be imposed on serious offenders.
+The federal government set up the taskforce and has subsequently given in-principle support for all of the recommendations.

-The report notes that current penalties for wage theft are now much lighter than for comparable forms of fraud under corporate and competition law, despite further arguments from business groups that suggest current penalties are adequate.
+The report also notes that current penalties for wage theft are much lighter than for comparable forms of fraud under corporate and competition law.

 Election result means change unlikely

 Both the Victorian and Queensland state Labor governments have promised to introduce criminal sanctions for wage theft.

 However, federal legislation is unlikely with the surprise re-election of the Coalition government, which has long resisted calls to tackle the wage theft crisis.

 To contact our team at WAGETHEFT.net.au, please call

 To connect with us, please follow us on